80 Washington Square East, NYU

 80WSE does not accept unsolicited exhibition proposals or artist submissions, and we cannot respond to or return unsolicited material.

-Founded in 1974, 80 Washington Square East, NYU is a not-for-profit gallery presenting contemporary and historical exhibitions.
-The gallery exhibits in two further locations, at Broadway Windows at Broadway and East 10th Street, and Washington Square Windows, next to the gallery.
+Founded in 1974, 80 Washington Square East (80WSE) at New York University is a not-for-profit gallery presenting contemporary and historical exhibitions.
+The gallery also programs two further locations, Broadway Windows at Broadway and East 10th Street, and Washington Square Windows, adjacent to the main gallery.

 Black and white photograph showing the facade of the Benedick Building in 1925.